alexandar-m/ANPR-KNearest/README.md

 ### EXTRACTED JPG CHAR TRAINING
-training single font
+>training single font done and works
->works fine
-training font in subfolders
->not finished, have issuesa nd need some help to finish this part
+>training font in subfolders is not finished, have issuesa nd need some help to finish this part

 ### LICENCE PLATE RECOGNIZE